 What is Zinbryta?

 Zinbryta (daclizumab) is a monoclonal antibody that affects the actions of the body's immune system.
 Monoclonal antibodies are made to target and destroy only certain cells in the body.
 This may help to protect healthy cells from damage.

 Zinbryta is used to treat relapsing forms of multiple sclerosis.

-Zinbryta is usually given after at least two other medicines have been tried without success.
+Zinbryta is usually given when other medicines have not been effective.

 Zinbryta is available only from a certified pharmacy under a special program.
 You must be registered in the program and understand the risks and benefits of taking this medicine.

-Zinbryta can cause serious or life-threatening side effects on your liver.
-Call your doctor right away if you have symptoms of liver problems, such as nausea, vomiting, upper stomach pain, tiredness, loss of appetite, dark urine, or jaundice (yellowing of the skin or eyes).
+Zinbryta can cause serious or fatal liver problems.
+Call your doctor right away if you have symptoms such as nausea, vomiting, upper stomach pain, tiredness, loss of appetite, dark urine, or jaundice (yellowing of the skin or eyes).

 You will need frequent blood tests to check your liver function during treatment and after you stop using this medicine.
 Future doses may be delayed based on the results of these tests.

 Zinbryta may also increase your risk of certain infections or immune system problems.
-Tell your doctor if you have skin rash or irritation, fever, swollen glands, diarrhea, stomach pain, blood in your stools, or any other new or unusual symptoms.
+Call your doctor if you have a skin rash, fever, swollen glands, diarrhea, stomach pain, blood in your stools, or any other new or unusual symptoms.

 Before taking this medicine

 You should not use Zinbryta if you are allergic to daclizumab, or if you have ever had:

 liver disease; or